espressif/arduino-esp32/libraries/NetworkClientSecure/README.md

 Using a bundle of root certificate authority certificates
 ---------------------------------------------------------
-This method is similar to the single root certificate verfication above, but it uses a standard set of root certificates from Mozilla to authenticate against, while the previous method only accepts a single certificate for a given server.
+This method is similar to the single root certificate verification above, but it uses a standard set of root certificates from Mozilla to authenticate against, while the previous method only accepts a single certificate for a given server.
 This allows the client to connect to all public SSL servers.